Anaplasma spp. Forecast 2021

-The CAPC Prevalence and Forecast Maps represent exposure to both Anaplasma phagocytophilum and Anaplasma platys.
-The two pathogens are transmitted by different tick vectors (Ixodes spp. and Rhipicephalus sanguineus, respectively) with different geographical ranges.
-However, the overlap in ranges prevents distinction between the two on the CAPC Prevalence and Forecast Maps.
-Prevention is mostly the same and requires limiting exposure to tick habitats, routine use of acaricides, and regular tick checks of pets.
+The CAPC Prevalence and Forecast Maps represent actual and predicted exposure to both Anaplasma phagocytophilum and Anaplasma platys - infected ticks.
+The two pathogens are transmitted by different tick vectors (Ixodes spp. and Rhipicephalus sanguineus, respectively) with overlapping geographical ranges.
+The overlap in ranges prevents distinction between A. phagocytophilum and A. platys on the CAPC Prevalence and Forecast Maps.
+Prevention of both requires limiting exposure to tick habitats, routine use of acaricides, and regular tick checks of pets.

-- Throughout much of the contiguous United States the seroprevalence of Anaplasma spp. in dogs is remaining the same compared to the previous eight years.
+- Throughout much of the contiguous United States the seroprevalence of Anaplasma spp. in dogs remains the same compared to the previous nine years.

-- Focal areas of higher than average seroprevalence are expected in eastern Virginia and northern California.
-These areas and much of the surrounding regions have historically had a low risk of exposure, so veterinarians and clients should be particularly vigilant in light of these predicted changes.
+- Focal areas of higher than average seroprevalence are expected in portions of Virginia, West Virginia, west and south Texas, and northern California.
+These areas and much of the surrounding regions have historically demonstrated lower risk, so veterinarians and clients should be particularly vigilant in light of these predicted changes.

 Year-round protection, annual testing